MartinRJ/GoingLLM/README.md

 Possibly more stripping of unnecessary data/whitespace/formatting from the temporarily downloaded files.
 Implementing formatting (ChatML), but so far I haven't seen any attempts of the model to create ChatML.
 It could be as easy as adding "markdown.markdown(responsemessage)" before writing out the response.
 The option to continue a conversation, as right now these are always only single prompts.
+Also needed is a check of the token length before the actual requests to the ChatGPT API, in order to avoid errors if the maximum (4096) gets exceeded.